-The safety and effectiveness of pregabalin in pediatric patients below the age of 12 years
+The safety and effectiveness of pregabalin in pediatric patients below the age of 12 years and adolescents has not been established.

 The use in children is not recommended (see Section 5.3 Preclinical safety data).

 Use in the elderly (over 65 years of age)